Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 Sora rolled his eyes.
 "I'm gonna be late for class."
 He made his way around the tittering girls as they all crowded around Tidus, ready to bite his head off.
-Selphie giggled and followed his steps, clutching her messenger bag close to her shoulder, now that all her books were safely inside it.
+Selphie giggled and followed him, clutching her messenger bag close to her shoulder, now that all her books were safely inside it.

 "They do get a little too serious, I guess."
 Selphie shot him a wistful smile.
 "Isn't it kind of romantic, though?
 So many girls in love with him… yet he's a loner…" She sighed, tucking hair behind her ear.
 The color was a pretty honey brown, and flipped up at the ends.
 She kept it cut around her chin.

 "Maybe he's a loner because he's a loser?"
 Sora retorted more than a little sourly.
 He couldn't help it.
 That Damenson jerk got on his nerves.
 It wasn't that Riku had ever purposefully done anything to him.
 It was just… hundreds of fangirls, a mountain of wealth, everything he could ever want right at his fingertips, without having to do anything at all… while Sora struggled with two part-time jobs just to help keep his family afloat…

 Sora's mother worked for Sephiroth Damenson's company.
 And it wasn't that President Damenson treated everyone horribly, not at all.
 But she was rarely home, and when she was, she almost always immediately went to bed, exhaustion lining her face.
 And they still barely made the bills for the month.

 Cloud, Sora's older brother, was off at university, and all of their mom's spare money went to his tuition and to help keep him afloat.
 He was studying so much, he barely had time for a job.
 He wanted to be a doctor.
 It meant he was rarely home, too.